 Warrant Officer Pilot Zbigniew Klatkiewicz, 782158, 300 (Polish) Squadron, Royal Air Force.

 Zbigniew Klatkiewicz was born in Oporowo, Szamotuly, Poland on the 28th March 1922.
-He married Marjorie Iseton on the Spring of 1947 in the Durham S.E.
+He married Marjorie Iseton (b.
+1923) in the Spring of 1947 in the Durham S.E.
 Registration District.
 The couple had two sons: Bernard M. T. born in Newcastle in 1949 and Paul M. born in Wakefield in 1954.

 Klatkiewicz became a Lancaster pilot with 300 Squadron, which was formed at Bramcote, Warwickshire on the 1st July 1940 as a bomber squadron.
 It was the first Polish manned bomber squadron to form in the RAF and most of the original bomber crews had previously served in Polish fighter units.
 Klatkiewicz would have been only 17 years of age at the start of WW2 and the German invasion of Poland, so it is unlikely that he was a fighter pilot at that early age, although he may have been in the Polish Air Force and made his way to England to escape the Nazi oppression.

 Over a span of 2.5 years, 300 (Polish) Squadron logged 3,684 operational sorties and dropped nearly 10,000 tons of bombs on enemy objectives.
 The squadron won 107 decorations comprising 1 OBE, 1 BEM, 1 DSO, 1 MC, 63 DFCs, 1 DCM, 1 CGM, 1 MM and 37 DFMs.